-The AMP documents and accompanies individual cases of political murders as well as criminalizations and disappearances of human rights defenders* and journalists*, which illustrate the methodology of structural human rights violations.
-A list of all cases of political murders of human rights defenders* and journalists* appears in the AMP Human Rights Report.
+The AMP documents and accompanies individual cases of disappearances, political killings, criminalizations of human rights defenders and journalists, which exemplify the patterns of structural human rights violations in the Philippines.

-The Philippines has not ratified the UN Convention against Enforced Disappearances, which describes the practice as a crime against humanity.
+The Philippines has also yet to ratify the UN Convention against Enforced Disappearances, which describes the practice as a crime against humanity.

 Especially since former President Rodrigo Duterte took office in 2016, the AMP observed a significant increase in the number of killings of human rights defenders and other political opponents, compared to the previous administration under President Benigno Aquino III.